Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/includes/others.md

 【Computer Science】
 - *2024.09 - 2029.06* <span style="color:red;">*(Expected)*</span>, Doctor of Philosophy in Computer Science, *The City University of New York*.
 - *2024.01 - 2026.06* <span style="color:red;">*(Expected)*</span>, Master of Science in Computer Science, *University of Texas at Austin*.
-- *2020.09 - 2023.06 Bachelor of Engineering in Computer Science and Technology, Nankai University.
+- *2020.09 - 2023.06 Bachelor of Engineering in Computer Science and Technology, *Nankai University*.
 - *2021.09 - 2022.09 Master of Science in Computer Science, *University of Birmingham (Dubai).  <span style="color:gray;">(Bridge Program)</span>*

 【Business】